-Danni concentrates on U.S. and foreign patent prosecution for life sciences-focused clients.
+Danni concentrates on U.S. and foreign patent prosecution for clients in the life sciences industry.
 Her areas of technical expertise include cell biology, molecular biology, biochemistry, neuroscience, genetics, bioinformatics, and genome editing and stem cell technology.

 Prior to joining Fenwick, Danni served as a research associate at Stanford University, where she compared gene expression in humans and chimpanzees through induced Pluripotent Stem Cells (iPSCs) and bioinformatics methods.
 Danni also worked as a research scientist at Systems Biosciences, where she performed product research and development in genome editing of pluripotent stem cells, in neural and cardiac differentiation of pluripotent stem cells, in derivation of integration-free induced Pluripotent Stem Cells (iPSCs), in disease specific iPSCs and in in vitro transcription of mRNA.